conduitl/csv_lesson/README.md

 A mid-level technical manager once bragged to me that he'd used Excel to its limit, meaning he'd made a table with 65,000 something lines.
 Let's see if we can hold how we measure our work to a higher standard.

 ##Purpose
-This dream of "A couple of commands and all my routine work is done" is not something we can accomplish by ourselves.
+This dream of "*a couple of commands and all my routine work is done*" is not something we can accomplish by ourselves.
 More sophisticated automation requires software development experts.
 However, you'll be surprised out how much you can accomplish and just how much of your routine work you can automate with a few tools and a little bit of guidance.

 Also, my goal is to help you become a better customer and consumer of IT services.
 My intent is to help you become more familiar with software concepts, be better able to articulate your requirements to professional software teams, and be able to evaluate whether or not you are working with the right software team so that you don't get taken.

 Last but not certainly not least, I'd like to show you some examples of what is possible with a little automation, so that you and the people who are working for you might be able to focus on the more meaningful (and lucrative) work, while automating the rest.
 Let's float the idea that sometimes thinking small in terms of automation can be more productive than thinking big.
-Consider that many Fortune 500 compaonies I've worked with rarely requisition a software development project that's under $250,000, yet I'll attempt to prove to you that a developer can write something in a weekend that will do more to improve the day-to-day productivity and job satisfaction of the typical knowledge worker than these mammoth projects typically do.
+The Fortune 500 companies I've worked with rarely requisition a software development project that's under $250,000, yet I'll attempt to prove to you that a developer can write something in a weekend that will do more to improve the day-to-day productivity and job satisfaction of the typical knowledge worker than these mammoth projects typically do.

 ##Getting Started
 Before you begin, you will need to install Node.js and a code editor.